About DiMeo Farms

 The DiMeo blueberry farming family has been blessed with impressive life longevity.
 It must be because they ate healthy blueberries and a single glass of red wine at lunch and dinner every day.
 Anthony DiMeo, Sr's mother, Nancy DiMeo lived until she was 98 years-old.
 His aunt (Nancy DiMeo's sister, Concetta) lived until she was 101 years-old.
 His older brother Joseph DiMeo, Sr. who was born and raised on the DiMeo family berry farms in New Jersey, lived to almost 101 years-old.
 Grandmom Mildred "Millie" DiMeo lived to 97 years-old.
 There is something to be said about most of the DiMeo's living well into their 90s and beyond 100 years-old.
 Healthy living on the family farm and eating locally grown berries, fruits and vegetables likely played a big role.
 The DiMeo family celebrated Joseph DiMeo's 100th birthday on the below memorable DiMeo family day together in Hammonton, New Jersey.
 Watch Farmer Joseph DiMeo sing along with the entire DiMeo family.

 Grandpop DiMeo had several nephews in the family who continue the DiMeo legacy of blueberry farming.
 He still works almost every day on the blueberry farm and is active on all the farm equipment.
 Every year the DiMeo family replants some of their older blueberry fields, not every single blueberry bush, but just the old bushes they think should be replanted.
 Below is third generation, now 89 year-old DiMeo blueberry farmer Mike DiMeo, Sr. (son of Frank DiMeo) on the mini-excavator which is what the DiMeo’s use to get down the narrow blueberry rows to quickly dig out some of the older blueberry bushes.
-Here he was replanting one of the fields with thousands of blueberry plants and peat moss from our blueberry plants nursery.
+Here he was replanting one of the blueberry fields with thousands of blueberry plants and organic peat moss from our blueberry plants nursery.

 DiMeo Farms wants to help you grow healthy organic berries, blueberries and other super healthy berries with amazing health benefits such as aronia black chokeberries.
 We can give you organic blueberry growing tips and safe home grown organic blueberry farming techniques.
 We often try to find inspiring ways to celebrate the farming spirit in our quiet Atlantic County hometown, so every year we invite customers, friends and family to the “annual blueberry ball drop” at the center of town.
 It’s so much fun and we hope you will join us this New Years Eve in Hammonton, NJ.
 Let’s celebrate together and promote healthy organic living.